ShaylenReddy42/Simple-AVS-Generator/README.md

 ## Build Instructions ##

-Run build/Build [Project].cmd and the resulting executable will be in same folder as the script
+Run `build.cmd` and the resulting executable will be in same folder as the script